 77% of respondents said their employer has become their most trusted institution, above their Government, the wider business world and the media.
 This is a very powerful statistic but also one that some business owners may find a little daunting.
 “With great trust comes great responsibility”, to misquote the famous line from Spider-Man!

-As a company, this is hugely relevant as our people are at the heart of everything we do, so trust is key to us being successful.
+As a company, this is hugely relevant as our people are at the heart of everything we do, so employee trust is key to us being successful.

-So, how can businesses best respond and deliver on this gift of trust, to ensure we maintain this hugely important relationship post-pandemic?
+So, how can businesses best respond and deliver on this gift of employee trust, to ensure we maintain this hugely important relationship post-pandemic?
 In this blog, I’ll share what it means to us at Progeny and how we’re building on what we’ve learned during lockdown.

 Communication is key